matrix-org/cerulean/README.md

  * [x] User timelines
  * [x] User timelines with replies
  * [x] Individual messages with surrounding threaded conversation

-Pending UI:
- * [ ] Ability to expand out threads to explore further
+ * [x] Ability to expand out threads to explore further
- * [ ] Ability to display parent rather than child threads if the parent started on a different timeline
+ * [x] Ability to display parent rather than child threads if the parent started on a different timeline
  * [ ] Live updates as messages arrive (i.e. a `/sync` loop)
  * [ ] HTML messages
  * [ ] Likes